Bot for selling dumplings

 const count = await conversation.form.number();

-Now we calculate the total amount of the order and generate a random string, which we will use to comment on the transaction and add the dumplings postfix
+Next, we calculate the total amount of the order and generate a random string that we will use for the transaction comment and add the postfix "dumplings"

 // Get the total cost: multiply the number of portions by the price of the 1 portion